Lemon Rice Recipe (Chitranna)

 Green Chillies – You can adjust the quantity to suit your taste.

-Skip adding asafoetida to make it gluten-free.
+Skip adding asafetida to make it gluten-free.

-How To Make Lemon Rice
+How To Make Chitranna

 Heat 2 tablespoon sesame oil in a pan over medium heat.